Support workspace review

 ChatBot.com is strongest when you want AI support inside a larger customer-service workspace.
 That makes it more relevant to teams with support process than to tiny sites that only need a trained answer bubble.

-For WooCommerce, keep the expectation modest until a hands-on store test or current WooCommerce-specific official source confirms more.
+For WooCommerce, keep the expectation modest until your own store trial or current WooCommerce-specific docs confirm more.

 Alternatives